Novotel: Since 2000s: Modernization

 By the end of the 1990s, ibis hotels took the leadership on cities' peripheries, leading Novotel to redefine a strategy towards city centers, and to launch a global refurbishment program based on design and modularity, bringing Novotel closer to Accor's upscale brand Sofitel.
 In 2004, Novotel introduced more ergonomic and elegant rooms (Novation) rooms.
 In 2008, Novotel introduced new organic bath products branded "N".

 In November 2011, Novotel and Microsoft prototyped a futuristic room showcased at the Paris Vaugirard location and dubbed "Room 3120".
 In 2013, the Xbox became available to customers, and successfully tested a virtual concierge (Monscierge) within its hotels.
 In 2014, Novotel introduced a multimedia table, PLAY, to provide digital guest services.

 In 2012, Novotel sold its New York Times Square location in a €160m sale and management-back deal.
 In 2013, Novotel opened its 100th hotel in Asia Pacific.
 In 2016, Novotel opened its largest hotel worldwide, in Madrid, and a new flagship hotel in London's Canary Wharf the following year.
 In 2017, the "N" rooms were launched, another step towards design customization.
 In July 2018, Novotel opened in Seoul its 500th hotel worldwide.
 In May 2019, Accor opened the Novotel Miami Brickell, the brand's second hotel in the USA.

+Novotel for the People and Planet

+Alongside hotel design and technology, Novotel introduced a series of ocean conservation and guest-wellbeing initiatives during the 2020s.

+In June 2024, Novotel launched a three-year international partnership with WWF France to support ocean conservation across its hotels, including sustainable seafood sourcing and support for WWF marine conservation projects.
+In its second annual Ocean Impact Report, published in June 2026, Novotel reported that 41% of its hotels had removed more than 350 vulnerable seafood species from menus in line with WWF sustainable seafood principles, and that over 1,600 chefs and kitchen staff had completed WWF sustainable seafood training.

+In January 2026, Novotel launched Longevity Everyday, the brand's vision based on four key pillars: Eat, Sleep, Move and Meet.
+The ambition included a redesigned bed rolling out across hotels, a commitment to at least 25% plant-forward menu options, and a partnership with Paris Saint-Germain, among other initiatives.

+A panel of experts known as the Novotel 37 Collective was created to translate wellness advice and science into real, actionable steps.
+Members of the Collective include Olympic surf champion Kauli Vaast, Australia's leading sleep expert Olivia Arezzolo, leading vegan food creator Alfie Steiner, former Paris Saint-Germain footballer Javier Pastore, and marine biologist and underwater filmmaker Kaushiik Subramaniam.

 Description

 Novotel caters to business and leisure travelers, with hotels located in the heart of major international cities, business districts and tourist destinations.
-Novotel manages 559 hotels in 65 countries (2021).
+Novotel manages over 600 hotels in 67 countries (2026).